spdx/spdx-spec/docs/conformance.md

 related items, and their relationships.

-Conformance to the Lite profile compliance point only entails support for the Core profile.
+Conformance to the Lite profile compliance point only entails support for the Lite and Core profile.

 This compliance point facilitates interchange of minimal licensing information when produced by tools supporting SPDX.